-REX FACT SHEET MARDI GRAS-FEBRUARY 28, 2017
+REX FACT SHEET MARDI GRAS-FEBRUARY 13, 2018

-2017 Quick Facts
+2018 Quick Facts

-Mardi Gras 2016: February 28, 2017
+Mardi Gras 2018: February 13

 Rex Parade: Mardi Gras Morning, 10AM, 27 Floats, 450 Riders, 33 Mounted Lieutenants

 Rex Parade Route: Traditional route, beginning at South Claiborne and Napoleon Avenue

-Rex Parade Theme: The 2017 theme, "Carnival Fêtes and Feasts," highlights the varied and colorful ways Carnival is celebrated around the world.
-The Ancients celebrated the transition from Winter's darkness to Spring's light and promise with feasts and festivals, and with the advent of Christianity Shrove Tuesday marked the last exuberant celebration before Lent's solemnity and fasting began on Ash Wednesday.
-These diverse and colorful traditions inspire the theme and float designs of the 2017 Rex Procession.
+Rex Parade Theme: "L'Ancienne Nouvelle-Orléans" The 2018 Rex Procession honors New Orleans as it celebrates its Tricentennial and presents elements of its rich history and culture.
+With a focus on its first century, float designs depict the people, places and events that shaped this unique American city.

-Rex Arrival and Lundi Gras Festivities: Spanish Plaza, 6PM, Monday, February 27, 2017: This year marks the 30th Anniversary of the Lundi Gras celebration, and Rex will again arrive by special train.
+Rex Arrival and Lundi Gras Festivities: Rex will arrive at 6PM, Monday, February 12, 2018.
+This year marks the 31st Anniversary of the Lundi Gras celebration, and Rex will again arrive by special train.

-2017 Rex Proclamation: The 2017 Rex Proclamation, created by noted New Orleans artist Cleland Powell, illustrates the "Carnival Fêtes and Feasts," theme with images illustrating Carnival celebrations around the world, but particularly those in Louisiana.
+2018 Rex Proclamation: The 2018 Rex Proclamation, created by noted New Orleans artist Tim Trapolin, is a tribute to New Orleans' Tricentennial.
+It depicts the figure of La Louisiane holding the city plan developed by de Pauget in 1721.
+She is flanked by portraits of Bienville and Iberville, key figures in the founding of New Orleans.

 Rex Website: www.rexorganization.com

 About Rex

 Founding, Official Name and Motto

 Rex first ruled over Carnival in New Orleans in 1872.
 The official name of the Rex Organization is the "School of Design," but it is generally referred to as Rex or the Rex Organization.
 "Pro Bono Publico," the Rex motto, means "for the public good" and appears on all official Rex documents.
-Rex places great emphasis on this motto and uses it as a basis for all of its policies, activities, and community initiatives, including the work of the Pro Bono Publico Foundation, formed in 2006.
+Rex places great emphasis on this motto and uses it as a basis for all of its policies, activities, and community initiatives, including the work of the Pro Bono Publico Foundation.
+Formed in 2006, the Foundation has given grants totaling more than \$6 million to support public education.

 Rex, The King of Carnival

-One of the enduring legacies of Rex founders is the annual selection of a King to rule not only over the Rex Parade and Ball but also to preside over the entire New Orleans Carnival celebration.
+One of the enduring legacies of Rex founders is the annual selection of a King of Carnival to rule not only over the Rex parade and ball but also to preside over the entire New Orleans Carnival celebration.
 His Queen is called the "Queen of Carnival," not the "Queen of Rex."
 "Rex" is the Latin word for "King," so Rex is not called "King Rex," as that would be redundant.
 He is also referred to as the "Monarch of Merriment."

 Why was Rex Founded?